 As of December 2013, mineral resources for the Kipoi Copper Project increased to 934,000 tonnes of copper.

 Tiger has adopted a staged development approach at the Kipoi Project.
 The high grade zone of copper mineralisation at Kipoi Central is being exploited during the Stage 1 development.
-During the three-year operation of Stage 1, approximately 900,000tpa of 7% Cu is planned to be processed through the heavy media separation (HMS) plant with a recovery rate of 55%, to produce a total of 132,000 tonnes of copper-in-concentrate over its 42-month life.
+During the three-year operation of Stage 1, approximately 900,000tpa of 7% Cu is planned to be processed through the heavy media separation (HMS) plant with a recovery rate of 55%.

 Tiger commenced copper cathode production at Kipoi in May 2014.
-Its Solvent Extraction Electrowinning plant is expected to produce 25,000 tonnes in its first full year of operation and 50,000tpa in subsequent years.
+Its Solvent Extraction Electrowinning plant is expected to produce 25,000 tonnes in its first full year of operation.
+The company plans to increase this to 50,000tpa in the future.
 As of January 2014, the SXEW plant is expected to produce 532,000 tonnes of copper cathode over an 11-year life.

 It is envisaged that ore from Kipoi Central, Kipoi North and Kileba and other deposits within the Kipoi Project, as well as the nearby Lupoto Project, will be processed during the Stage 2 phase.